fahmifareed/profitmaker/README.md

 crypto exchanges.

 # Important announcement
 I started the new full rewrite of the project.
 It will be more stable, more secure and more flexible.
-You can check it [v2.0.0-dev](https://github.com/suenot/profitmaker/tree/v2.0.0-dev) github branch.
-I am going to finish stable version in 2024.
+You can check it [v3](https://github.com/suenot/profitmaker/tree/v3) github branch.
+I am going to finish stable version in July of 2025.
 I will be happy to see you there.
 Welcome to discuss details in [discord](https://discord.com/invite/2PtuMAg).

 I announced two version:
 - Open source crypto terminal, and server part for custom metrcs/analytics: [https://profitmaker.cc/](https://profitmaker.cc/)